 Math fonts

 LaTeX uses one font for text and other fonts for math.
-For consistency, the template sticks with Source Serif Pro for roman math.
+For consistency, the template continues to use Source Serif Pro for roman math.
 It also uses Source Serif Pro for all the digits in math and basic punctuation (such as ., ?, %, ;, and ,), so very basic mathematical expressions look the same in math and text.
 For example, the commands 3.5\% and $3.5\%$ produce the same results.

 Greek letters